-- a.
-Methods and frequency of communications, including: - i.
-How the findings or conclusions of the external expert will be reported (written report, oral report, ongoing input to the engagement team, etc.). - ii.
-Identification of specific persons within the engagement team who will liaise with the cost auditor's external expert. - b.
-When the external expert will complete the work and report findings or conclusions to the auditor. - c.
-The external expert's responsibility to communicate promptly any potential delay in completing the work, and any potential reservation or limitation on that expert's findings or conclusions. - d.
-The external expert's responsibility to communicate promptly instances in which the entity restricts that expert's access to records, files, personnel or experts engaged by the entity. - e.
-The external expert's responsibility to communicate to the cost auditor all information that expert believes may be relevant to the cost audit, including any changes in circumstances previously communicated. - f.
-The external expert's responsibility to communicate circumstances that may create threats to that expert's objectivity, and any relevant safeguards that may eliminate or reduce such threats to an acceptable level.
+- (a) Methods and frequency of communications, including: - (i) How the findings or conclusions of the external expert will be reported (written report, oral report, ongoing input to the audit team, etc.). - (ii) Identification of specific persons within the audit team who will liaise with the cost auditor's external expert. - (b) When the external expert will complete the work and report findings or conclusions to the cost auditor. - (c) The external expert's responsibility to communicate promptly any potential delay in completing the work, and any potential reservation or limitation on that expert's findings or conclusions. - (d) The external expert's responsibility to communicate promptly instances in which the entity restricts that expert's access to records, files, personnel or experts engaged by the entity. - (e) The external expert's responsibility to communicate to the cost auditor all information that expert believes may be relevant to the cost audit, including any changes in circumstances previously communicated. - (f) The external expert's responsibility to communicate circumstances that may create threats to that expert's objectivity, and any relevant safeguards that may eliminate or reduce such threats to an acceptable level.